it2cgy/demo/README.md

-# pjssmile
+# demoforspring
-this is the project
+This is the project for springmvc ,Incloude redis and memcached and mongodb. coming..